 Your nose can be reduced or built up by altering the internal supporting structures either by removing or adding cartilage or other types of soft tissue fillers.
 This “tenting” will allow the skin and soft tissues to assume their new shape.

 Your breathing problems can be caused by irregularity of the internal structures of the nose and adjustments to these can be made to improve your nasal airway.
 This can be done at the same time as and in conjunction with the rhinoplasty procedure.

-As mentioned previously on this site, our website is unlike most plastic surgery centers, in that we do not present before/after photos; instead, we opt to show you inspirational images from nature, our beautiful and relaxing office, and of course, plastic surgeon Dr. DiBello himself.
+As mentioned previously on this site, our website is unlike most plastic surgery centers, in that we do not present before/after photos; instead we opt to show you inspirational images from nature, our beautiful and relaxing office, and of course, Philadelphia plastic surgeon Joseph DiBello, MD himself.
 We’ve chosen images from nature because we feel that each individual is truly unique and deserves the best, most natural and authentic result.
 We never talk about “giving you the perfect nose” because after all, “perfect” is a word that means different things to different people.
 There is no photo we could show you that captures the best and most natural results we would accomplish for the individual you are, which is a result of Dr. DiBello’s immensely personable, personalized and natural approach to cosmetic plastic surgery of the nose.